MrChriwo/KnowYourSources/README.md

 Furthermore, we have implemented a dedicated embedding service that acts as a Kafka consumer.
 This service reads the crawled messages and calculates embeddings representations of the textual content.
 Once a message has been embedded, the resulting vector is stored in a Qdrant vector database.
 This specialized database enables efficient similarity searches, allowing users to explore related abstracts and discover connections between different scientific works.

+The application can be tested [here](http://chriwodev.de)

+**Note** Presently, for the similarity search, you'll have to provide the title and abstract in English.
+Additionally, bear in mind that the development server operates solely through the HTTP protocol, so exercise caution when dealing with sensitive data

 # Repository Overview